Get the fastest Corporation formation online with worry-free services and support to start your business

 In this section, we’ll go over three common corporations and their use cases:

 An S corporation (S corp) is designed to avoid the double taxation issues of C corporations.
 Taxes can be passed directly through the owners’ personal income, avoiding corporate tax rates.
-Most states recognize S corporations the same way that the federal government does and tax shareholders according to those laws.
+Most states recognize S corps the same way that the federal government does and tax shareholders according to those laws.

-Since each state can set its own laws for corporations, not all S corporations are equally taxed.
+Since each state can set its own laws for corporations, not all S corps are equally taxed.
 For example, some states do not recognize S corporations, taxing them like C corporations.
 In other cases, certain states might tax S corporations in profits above a specified limit.

 A C corporation (C corp) is a type of corporate structure that offers the strongest legal protection to its owners.
 Filing as a C corporation is a legal procedure that allows corporations to profit and be taxed accordingly.
 Although C corporations protect their owners from personal liability, they need extensive record-keeping, reporting, and operational processes.
+Learn more about c corporations and their benefits.

 C corporations are structured so that if a shareholder decides to leave the company and/or sell their shares, it can remain undisturbed.
 The lives of shareholders and the corporation are completely independent of each other.
 Because of this structure, C corporations are a great choice for medium- to high-risk businesses or businesses that plan to be sold or “go public.”